Santandersecurityresearch/DrHeader/.github/PULL_REQUEST_TEMPLATE.md

 # Thank you for contributing to DrHeader !

-To help keep changes flowing in and avoid potential merging headaches we have created this form for you.
+To help keep changes flowing in and avoid potential merging headaches we have created this form.

-Please fill it in if you can or feel free to ask questions , we dont want this to be a barrier.
+Please fill it in if you can or feel free to ask questions , we don't want this to be a barrier.

 ## Proposed changes

-Please provide a description of the what you wish to change and why
+Please describe your changes here

 ## Type of change